 - Type: Is this a PI, a co-PI or a co-I?
-Co-PIs are only possible for Large Programs and have equal access rights to the data.
-The time for the proposal is charged to the different Executives in accordance with the number of co-PIs from each. - Full Name: Full name of the investigator as stored in the ALMA user database. - Email: The email address of the investigator. - Affiliation: The affiliation/institute of the investigator. - ALMA ID: This is the username used to access the Science Portal. - Executive: This determines how a project's time will be "charged".
+Co-PIs are only allowed for Large Programs and VLBI proposals and have equal access rights to the data.
+The time for the proposal is charged to the different Executives in accordance with the number of co-PIs from each.
+Note that the proposal cover sheet no longer differentiates between the different type of investigator all are shown in a single list with the order randomized. - Full Name: Full name of the investigator as stored in the ALMA user database. - Email: The email address of the investigator. - Affiliation: The affiliation/institute of the investigator. - ALMA ID: This is the username used to access the Science Portal. - Executive: This determines how a project's time will be "charged".
 Taiwanese users can choose between EA and NA.
 For everyone else, this is fixed to the value entered in the Science Portal.